In the last module we added the Create feature in order to let users add Vehicles to the database.

 }

 The new Post Edit action method takes in an id as the single parameter.
-If we named it Edit with the same parameter list as the Get Edit action, C# would complain that we have to methods with the same parameter types.
+If we named it Edit with the same parameter list as the Get Edit action, C# would complain that we have two methods with the same parameter types.
 C# does not allow this so we name the new action method EditPost.
-But when the user submits a post from the Get Edit action, ASP.Net core will be looking for a Post Edit action; not a Get EditPost method.
+But when the user submits a post from the Get Edit action, ASP.Net core will be looking for a Post Edit action; not a Post EditPost method.
 To resolve this issue we decorate the action method with the ActionName attribute and tell it the real name of this method is Edit; not EditPost.

 [HttpPost]